 Natural transmission of these agents occurs via aerosol droplets and fomites, which can be carried to a susceptible cat by a handler.
 Convalescent cats may harbor virus for many months.
 Calicivirus is shed continuously, while infectious FVR virus is released intermittently.
 Stress may precipitate a secondary course of illness.
 The incubation period is 2–6 days for FVR and FCV, and 5–10 days for pneumonitis.

 The onset of FVR is marked by fever, frequent sneezing, conjunctivitis, rhinitis, and often salivation.
 Excitement or movement may induce sneezing.
 The fever may reach 105°F (40.5°C) but subsides and tends to fluctuate from normal to 103°F (39°C).
 Initially, a serous nasal and ocular discharge occurs; it soon becomes mucopurulent and copious, at which time depression and anorexia are evident.
-Severely debilitated cats may develop ulcerative stomatitis, and ulcerative keratitis occurs in some.
-Signs may persist for 5–10 days in milder cases and up to 6 wk in severe cases.
+Severely debilitated cats may develop ulcerative stomatitis, and ulcerative keratitis develops in some.
+Signs may persist for 5–10 days in milder cases and as long as 6 wk in severe cases.
 Generally, the mortality is low and prognosis good except for young kittens and aged cats.
 The illness often is prolonged, and weight loss may be marked.
 FVR often is complicated by secondary bacterial infections; abortions and generalized infections also have been associated with disease.

 There are many serologically related strains of feline caliciviruses.
 They appear to have a predilection for the epithelium of the oral cavity and the deep tissues of the lungs.
 Some caliciviruses are nonpathogenic.
 Some induce little more than salivation and ulceration of the tongue, hard palate, or nostrils; others produce pulmonary edema and interstitial pneumonia.
 Clinically, it is often impossible to differentiate FVR from FCV infection.
 Two strains may produce a transient “limping syndrome” without signs of oral ulceration or pneumonia.
 These strains produce a transient fever, alternating leg lameness, and pain on palpation of affected joints.
 Signs occur most often in 8- to 12-wk-old kittens and usually resolve without treatment.
 The syndrome may occur in kittens vaccinated against FCV; no vaccine protects against both of the strains that produce the “limping syndrome.”